aptivator/ttt-engine-heuristic-nyc-issue/README.md

 ```

 4. Selects a winning move.
 (In this case, a `move` variable is included, because
-UI or other interface may need to know where to place a winning character).
+UI or other interface will need to know where to place a winning character).

 ```js
 let board = [